-Those living with diabetes don’t need to be reminded of the importance of regular monitoring of their glucose levels.
-It’s essential for diabetes care as it reveals the patterns of glucose changes, and helps in the planning of meals, activities, and at what time of day to take medications.
+People living with diabetes don’t need to be reminded of the importance of regular monitoring of their glucose levels.
+It’s essential for diabetes care as it reveals the patterns of glucose changes.
+It also helps in planning meals, activities, and at what time of day to take medications.

 Using tears to test for biomarkers is not a new idea.
 In addition to protecting your eyes, tears contain a variety of large proteins and their composition can change with disease.
 Indeed, researchers have been exploring their usefulness in finding biomarkers for Parkinson’s disease and diabetic peripheral neuropathy.

 In this research, Dr. Masakazu Aihara and colleagues at The University of Tokyo, investigated the correlation between blood and tear glucose concentrations.
 The team found that the glycated albumin levels in tears and blood had a strong correlation.

 Blood sample levels were measured through an enzymatic method.
-Significant correlation was found between the glycated albumin levels in tears and those in blood.
+They found Significant correlation was found between the glycated albumin levels in tears and those in blood.
 Statistical analysis showed that this correlation was maintained even after adjustment for age, gender, kidney function and obesity.

 Glycated albumin is a biomarker that reflects the 2-week average blood glucose.
 This might make it a greater biomarker for detecting earlier adjustments in blood glucose than glycated hemoglobin (HbA1c), which displays adjustments in blood glucose over the previous 2-3 months.

-Dr. Aihara’s plan, is to optimize measurement conditions, develop appropriate equipment, and verify the effectiveness and usefulness of tear analysis as a non-invasive method for diabetes monitoring.
+Dr. Aihara’s plan is to optimize measurement conditions, develop appropriate equipment, and verify the effectiveness and usefulness of tear analysis as a non-invasive method for diabetes monitoring.
 Until then, we’ll have to rely on the traditional methods of blood glucose monitoring.